Skip to content

 Prostate Massagers

 Prostate massagers are designed specifically for P-spot stimulation.
-They're curved to reach the prostate through the anterior wall of the rectum and often include a perineum arm for external stimulation as well.
-Most come with multiple vibration modes — the prostate responds well to both steady vibration and pulsing patterns.
+They are curved to reach the prostate through the anterior wall of the rectum and often include a perineum arm for external stimulation as well.
+Most come with multiple vibration modes - the prostate responds well to both steady vibration and pulsing patterns.

 If prostate stimulation is your primary interest, a purpose-designed prostate massager will be significantly more effective than a general anal toy.